 There are many ways that experts use the Compensation Report, but here is one that over the years we have found useful for assessing how existing salary data stacks up to how much a candidate should be paid, using comparable data.
-See also this TEDxInternationalSurfLA video in which Dan Pallotta talks about discrimination of compensation in the nonprofit sector.

 Step 1: Turn to the Job Title Summary page for the specific job that matches most closely to the job you’re reviewing.